Clearbox-AI/ISTAT-microdata-extractor/README.md

 To setup the data, unzip the data folder you need [here](https://github.com/Clearbox-AI/ISTAT-microdata-extractor/tree/main/data) and provide the path to the unzipped folder to the `load_data()` method of your `ISTATMicrodataExtractor` class.

+Unlike raw data, this data was processed to allow some methods of the class `BIMicrodataExtractor` to work smoothly.

 ### 📊 Examples
 ```python
 from microdata_extractor import ISTATMicrodataExtractor